The best of the New York Times 'Year in Photos'

 Scales is part of the team at the New York Times that puts together the annual Year in Pictures.

-After pouring over close to 500,000 photographs from all over the world, they narrow it down to roughly 150 standouts.
+After poring over close to 500,000 photographs from all over the world, they narrow it down to roughly 150 standouts.

 There was one selected from Minneapolis after the killing of George Floyd.